dheartcin/Hyperskill_Android_Projects/Simple Bank Manager/README.md

 # Simple Bank Manager
-The Tip Calculator app calculates tip amount based on the bill amount and tip percentage.
+The Simple Bank Manager app helps user manage bank account and pay bills.

 ## Features
 - User can log into the bank account.
 (Default username and password given by Hyperskill are 'Lara' and '1234')